 - Happy Hour: 6 pm – 8 pm, 2 for 1 drink specials

 5. Enjoy an upscale authentic dinner at El Asadero

-Located in the center of Tulum, El Asadero is definitely one of the best restaurants in Tulum that we came across and is very popular amongst locals and tourists alike.
+Located in the center of Tulum, El Asadero is one of the best restaurants in Tulum that we came across and is very popular amongst locals and tourists alike.
 We’ve celebrated two wedding anniversaries here.
-El Asadero serves up delicious Mexican BBQ, the restaurant’s signature dish, Arrachera steak, will melt in your mouth it is that good!
+El Asadero serves up delicious Mexican BBQ.
+The restaurant’s signature dish, Arrachera steak, will melt in your mouth.
+It is that good!
 One of us always orders the Arrachera steak.
 It’s our favorite dish in Tulum.

 As well as all the amazing meat dishes, the atmospheric El Asadero also has some great tacos, vegetarian meals, and cocktails for you to sample.
 Due to its popularity, you may have to book in advance if you don’t want to queue for one of its indoor or outdoor tables.
-W

 - Address: Av.
 Satelite Nte.
 Mz 23 Lt.5 entre Sagitario y, Calle 2 Ote, Tulum Centro, Centro, 77760 Tulum, Q.R., Mexico